ctools/ctools/doc/source/users/tutorials/1dc/howto_lightcurve.rst

 How to generate a light curve?
 ------------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **generate a light curve** for a source using the :ref:`cslightcrv` script.
+     You will learn how to **generate a light curve** for a source to study the temporal variation of the flux and spectrum.

 You can generate a light curve using the :ref:`cslightcrv` script which takes on input an